 Before your video call

 Ask for a video appointment (consultation) through the DECIDE customer service team.
-They will email you a meeting link to your video appointment.
+They'll email you a meeting link to your video appointment.

-When it is time for your appointment, click on the link in the email and join the appointment by video.
+When it's time for your appointment, click on the link in the email and join the appointment by video.

 DECIDE uses Webex Meetings for video calls.
-You will need:
+You'll need:

 If you use a tablet or smart phone: